Gwennovation/t0kenrent/README.md

 ### Access the Application

-Open [http://localhost:3000](http://localhost:3000) and connect your BSV wallet or use Demo Mode!
+Open [http://localhost:3000](http://localhost:3000) and connect your BSV wallet or use Demo Mode.

-## 🎮 Demo Mode
+## Demo Mode

 Test T0kenRent without a wallet, MongoDB, or real BSV transactions: